devtut/generate/docs/python/indentation.md

 Whitespace is handled by the lexical analyzer before being parsed.

 The lexical analyzer uses a stack to store indentation levels.
 At the beginning, the stack contains just the value 0, which is the leftmost position.
-Whenever a nested block begins, the new indentation level is pushed on the stack, and an &quot;INDENT&quot; token is inserted into the token stream which is passed to the parser.
-There can never be more than one &quot;INDENT&quot; token in a row (`IndentationError`).
+Whenever a nested block begins, the new indentation level is pushed on the stack, and an =INDENT= token is inserted into the token stream which is passed to the parser.
+There can never be more than one =INDENT= token in a row (`IndentationError`).

 When a line is encountered with a smaller indentation level, values are popped from the stack until a value is on top which is equal to the new indentation level (if none is found, a syntax error occurs).
-For each value popped, a &quot;DEDENT&quot; token is generated.
-Obviously, there can be multiple &quot;DEDENT&quot; tokens in a row.
+For each value popped, a =DEDENT= token is generated.
+Obviously, there can be multiple =DEDENT= tokens in a row.

-The lexical analyzer skips empty lines (those containing only whitespace and possibly comments), and will never generate either &quot;INDENT&quot; or &quot;DEDENT&quot; tokens for them.
+The lexical analyzer skips empty lines (those containing only whitespace and possibly comments), and will never generate either =INDENT= or =DEDENT= tokens for them.

-At the end of the source code, &quot;DEDENT&quot; tokens are generated for each indentation level left on the stack, until just the 0 is left.
+At the end of the source code, =DEDENT= tokens are generated for each indentation level left on the stack, until just the 0 is left.

 For example: